txctxc/experience/Python.md

-# way to programmatically prevent Google Colab from disconnecting on a timeout
+# 1.way to programmatically prevent Google Colab from disconnecting on a timeout
 https://stackoverflow.com/questions/57113226/how-to-prevent-google-colab-from-disconnecting

 + ctrl+shift+i调出console